bayertom/simplifyContourLinesAXS/README.md

 - Eigen, https://gitlab.com/libeigen/eigen,

 which is bundled.
-The conversion software preparing the input data (SHP to CSV) was written in Python 2.7.
+The conversion software preparing the input data (SHP to CSV conversion) was written in Python 2.7.

 ## 1.2.
 Running the software